Religious Education

 KEY STAGE 3

 Students at Key Stage 3 have an opportunity to follow a dynamic and stimulating programme of study.
-Based on the experiential approach to religious development, a variety of resources and stimuli are used to ensure the needs of all students are met in line with the NI Curriculum.
+Based on the experiential approach to religious development; a variety of resources including the Fully Alive Programme and other stimuli are used to ensure the needs of all students are met in line with the NI Curriculum.
 Our students are provided with the opportunity to challenge ideas, develop their thinking skills and to promote their personal capabilities.

 KEY STAGE 4